bokeh/bokeh/sphinx/source/docs/user_guide/concepts.rst

 embedding
    Various methods of including Bokeh plots and widgets into web apps and pages, or the IPython notebook.
-See :ref:`userguide_embedding` for more details.
+See :ref:`userguide_embed` for more details.

 glyphs